Guidelines and Policies

 Qualifying Examinations as a total process must be completed within a thirty-day period.
 When a student has completed Qualifying Examinations, the chair of the student’s Committee will submit a report to the Departmental office listing the examinations taken by the student and the assessment of the Ph.D.
 Committee.
 Every attempt will be made to grade individual exams two weeks after the last exam is taken.
 When the student has passed the Qualifying Examinations, the Ph.D.
 Committee shall recommend to the Dean of the Divinity School that the student be admitted to candidacy for the Ph.D. degree.

 Each Ph.D. student will present to the Faculty a dissertation proposal containing a preliminary statement of the problem and its significance and describing the subject matter of the proposed investigation, its method and procedures, its scope, and the availability of necessary resources.
-A set of guidelines for the preparation of dissertation proposals is available and should be followed.
-The proposal is to be approved by the student’s Ph.D.
+A set of guidelines for the preparation of dissertation proposals is available and should be followed: Dissertation Proposal Guidelines The proposal is to be approved by the student’s Ph.D.
 Committee following at least one formal meeting of the Committee with the student.
 By signing the Dissertation Proposal Worksheet on behalf of the Committee, the first reader certifies that the Committee has met with the student and approves the release of the proposal to the full Faculty.
-The student will then submit the proposal to the Departmental office in electronic form for distribution to all Faculty, and the student will also submit a specified number of paper copies with the signed Worksheet attached.
-If within two calendar weeks during term no Faculty member requests in writing to the Chair of the Department that the proposal be discussed at the next Faculty meeting, it will be considered approved, and the approval will be reported to the Faculty at its next meeting.
-If discussion is to take place, the student may be present.
-Faculty members are requested to communicate concerns and suggestions about proposals directly to the respective student’s Committee chair prior to the Faculty meeting.
+The student will then submit the proposal to the Departmental office in electronic form for distribution to all Faculty.
+The student's proposal will then stand approved.

 The purpose of the proposal is to secure understanding between the student and the Ph.D.
 Committee that a research project is well conceived and manageable.
 Approval of the proposal is no guarantee that a dissertation that closely follows the proposal will automatically be accepted.
 It is commonplace for revisions, some quite intensive, to be requested at any point in the process, even after the defense.
 The dissertation is accepted when it receives the signatures of the Committee members, a majority of Vanderbilt Graduate Faculty members being the minimum required.